 This is how a switch mounted on the wall of a house can control a lamp that is mounted down a long hallway, or even in another room, far away from the switch.
 The switch itself is constructed of a pair of conductive contacts (usually made of some kind of metal) forced together by a mechanical lever actuator or pushbutton.
-When the contacts touch each other, electrons are able to flow from one to the other and the circuit’s continuity is established; when the contacts are separated, electron flow from one to the other is prevented by the insulation of the air between, and the circuit’s continuity is broken.
+When the contacts touch each other, current is able to flow from one to the other and the circuit’s continuity is established.
+When the contacts are separated, current flow from one to the other is prevented by the insulation of the air between, and the circuit’s continuity is broken.

 Perhaps the best kind of switch to show for illustration of the basic principle is the “knife” switch:

-In keeping with the “open” and “closed” terminology of circuits, a switch that is making contact from one connection terminal to the other (example: a knife switch with the blade fully touching the stationary contact point) provides continuity for electrons to flow through, and is called a closed switch.
-Conversely, a switch that is breaking continuity (example: a knife switch with the blade not touching the stationary contact point) won’t allow electrons to pass through and is called an open switch.
-This terminology is often confusing to the new student of electronics, because the words “open” and “closed” are commonly understood in the context of a door, where “open” is equated with free passage and “closed” with blockage.
-With electrical switches, these terms have opposite meaning: “open” means no flow while “closed” means free passage of electrons.
+In keeping with the “open” and “closed” terminology of circuits, a switch that is making contact from one connection terminal to the other (example: a knife switch with the blade fully touching the stationary contact point) provides continuity for current to flow through and is called a closed switch.
+Conversely, a switch that is breaking continuity (example: a knife switch with the blade not touching the stationary contact point) won’t allow current to pass through and is called an open switch.
+This terminology is often confusing to the new student of electronics because the words “open” and “closed” are commonly understood in the context of a door, where “open” is equated with free passage and “closed” with blockage.
+With electrical switches, these terms have opposite meaning: “open” means no flow while “closed” means free passage of electric current.

 by Jake Hertz